facebook/react/fixtures/fizz/README.md

 # Fizz Fixtures

-A set of basic tests for Fizz primarily focussed on baseline perfomrance of legacy renderToString and streaming implementations.
+A set of basic tests for Fizz primarily focussed on baseline performance of legacy renderToString and streaming implementations.

 ## Setup